hanggrian/IIT-ITM536/assignments/exam.md

 > A regression test:
 >
 > 1. Will check unchanged areas of the software to see if they have been
-     affected
+      affected.
-> 2. Will check changed areas of the software to see if they have been affected
+> 1. Will check changed areas of the software to see if they have been
+      affected.
-> 3. Will always be automated
+> 1. Will always be automated.
-> 4. Is only run once
+> 1. Is only run once.

-**A.** Will check unchanged areas of the software to see if they have been affected
+**A.** Will check unchanged areas of the software to see if they have been affected.

 ## Problem 26

 > Which of the following is most important to promote and maintain good relationship between testers and developers?
 >
 > 1. Explaining test results in a neutral fashion
-> 2. Promoting better quality software whenever possible
+> 1. Promoting better quality software whenever possible
-> 3. Identify potential customer work-arounds for bugs
+> 1. Identify potential customer work-arounds for bugs
-> 4. Understanding what managers value about testing
+> 1. Understanding what managers value about testing

 **A.** Explaining test results in a neutral fashion